skunkforce/ai_omnAIProject_doc/README.md

 The OmniView GUI is the main part of the OmnAIProject.
 The Software is used to connect the OmnAIScope to the Laptop, take measurements and analyse this measurements.

-A representation of the OmnAIView software structure can be found in the OmnAIView-Product-Vision Document which is linked in the repository under sw/OmnAIView-Product-Vision.
+A representation of the OmnAIView software structure for OmnAIView 1.0 can be found in the OmnAIView-Product-Vision Document which is linked in the repository under sw/OmnAIView-Product-Vision.

 The first version of the software written in c++ can be found under sw/OmnAIView.

-Currently the software is seperated into a backend and frontend part, which will be open source in the next year and can be found under sw/ .

 The documentation of the used API's for analysis can be found under sw/API/file.
 Currently only the documentation for the FFT API exists.

+The second version OmnAIView 2.0 is currently in development.
+It is seperated into a cpp backend and an angular frontend.
+Both repositorys as well as the API description for the connection between backend an frontend can be found in the sw/ folder.

 ### DLL
 Some parts of the code should be outsourced into a .dll.